Context

 Search for a notebook

-In order to search for a specific notebook, we can use some filters in the sidebar:
+On the Jupyter Catalogue page, all notebooks are listed on the right.
+In order to search for a specific notebook, you can use some filters on the left sidebar:

 You can also click on one item of the header, for example ATMOSPHERE, and it will show the sidebar with your item already selected.